 Established in 1989, the Community Foundation is the philanthropic focal point in Jackson Hole, serving donors, nonprofit organizations and the community.

-Arts, Civic Involvement, Education, Environment, Health and Human Services and Recreation.
+Animals, Arts, Civic Involvement, Education, Conservation & Environment, Health & Human Services and Recreation.

 The Foundation serves over 200 local nonprofit organizations.